Cuyahoga Community College

 Seong-Ae Mun

 MunSeong-Ae Mun is faculty coordinator of Visual Communication and Design Department at western campus, Cuyahoga Community College, Parma Ohio.
 She is a 2015 recipient of Besse Award winner for Teaching Excellence.
-Before taking up her tenure at Tri-C, she taught at Shoreline Community College in Seattle, the Graduate School of Seoul University, Duksung University, and Kunkuk University.
+Before taking up her tenure at Tri-C, she taught at Shoreline Community College in Seattle, the Graduate School of Seoul University, Duksung University and Konkuk University.
 She has also offered classes at Notre Dame College in Cleveland, and freelances on various design work such as info-graphics for Open Source Electronic Health Record Alliance, the Tri-C College Catalog, The International Foundation of Ewha University Project and The League of Innovation Publication.

 Typography and page layout are her special interest and she teaches following courses: VC&D1000 Visual Communication foundation, VC&D1200 Typography, VC&D1430 2D Design, VC&D2301 Graphic Design and Illustration, VCGD2230 Publication Design, and VCGD2631 Graphic Design studio.
 She offers ongoing international collaboration project in various design subject with Design department at Korea National University of Transportation since 2005.